WaletSec/waletsec.github.io/posts/2021-04-18-the-matrix-umdctf.md

-# The Matrix | Web
+# The Matrix | Web - UMDCTF 2021

 ### Solution

-From ctf we have got website ip
+From thif CTF, we have got website's IP
 > `http://chals5.umdctf.io:4000`

 Only interesting thing on website was **/the-matrix** subpage that redirects to **/403** where we could see this message